Identifying Hazards and Communicating Risks

 ![]() |

 Exposure assessment is the step that quantifies the exposure of a person or population to a hazard.
 The levels of some hazards can be directly measured, either in the environment or in the people exposed.
-More often, however, exposure must be estimated from a careful history of the patient’s activities, as well as an inspection of the environment (see box on thalidomide).
+More often, however, exposure must be estimated from a careful history of the patient’s activities, as well as an inspection of the environment.
 Details of activities, working practices, and processes during which a person is likely to be exposed must be examined to determine how and how much the person was exposed to the hazard.

 When the problem may have been caused by an agent that produces delayed effects, such as a carcinogen, the exposure history should trace exposures back twenty years or more.
 Occupational disease can occur in retired people; in workers, it can be caused by previous employment.